Automated Clearing House (ACH) is an electronic network for financial transactions in the United States.

 You may be asking yourself, what if I ONLY want to accept ACH payments and not allow the payment via a credit card?
 Simple!
 To do this:

 - Click on your company letters/circle in the top right corner, or the gear icon to go to "Account Settings."

 2. Navigate to "invoice options" under Money Matters

 3. Under your Stripe connect, select the "Disable Credit Card payments" option below ACH (Stripe):

 **Please note that you may only utilize a single merchant account option at any given time.
 Once you have Stripe connected as your merchant account, all online payments will be processed by Stripe.

 **You may need to accept the terms of service directly at Stripe before they will allow you to utilize ACH

 **Some ACH users may see a lower transaction limit of $1,000 USD while they establish their account history with Stripe.
-You can read more about Stripe’s ACH payment processing terms here.
+You may read more about Stripe’s ACH payment processing terms here.

 KeyWordSearch: ACH, stripe, merchant, payment, invoice